kaztakata/celonis-hacks/content/posts/2021-09-18-integrate-button-dropdown-entries-to-one-formula.md

 ---

-This post's program can be [downloeded here](../../examples/p2p_analysis_20210918.json) then push to your environment by content-cli.
+This post's program can be [downloaded here](../../examples/p2p_analysis_20210918.json) then push to your environment by content-cli.

 ---